mgrand/crypto-shuffle/README.md

 Bouncycastle library.
 This implementation of Crypto-Shuffle is written in Java.
 There is a C# implementation of the Bouncycastle library, so perhaps there will be a C# implementation of Crypto-Shuffle.

+## Key Management

+Each plaintext that is encrypted should be encrypted with a different key.
+If it is known that two encryped texts were encrypted with the same key, then it becomes easier to guess the key.
+For this reason, the cryptoshuffle library includes a `RandomKeyGenerator` class to generate random keys.

+The most secure way to share the key to decrypt a message is to keep it somewhere different than the encrypted message.
+If the encrypted message is stored on a blockchain, it may be considered convenient to store the key on the same blockchain.
+In these cases, it is recommended that the key be encrypted with multiple public keys using key sharding.

+## Key Sharding